python/mypy/docs/source/stubs.rst

 Here is an overview of how to create a stub file:

-* Write a stub file for the library (or an arbirary module) and store it as a ``.pyi`` file in the same directory as the library module.
+* Write a stub file for the library (or an arbitrary module) and store it as a ``.pyi`` file in the same directory as the library module.
 * Alternatively, put your stubs (``.pyi`` files) in a directory reserved for stubs (e.g., ``myproject/stubs``).
 In this case you